Applications for the Truth & Reconciliation Residency are now closed. Visit our site in January 2019 for our 2020 residency theme announcement.

-From September 2018 through August 2019, SFAI will bring together 70 artists, creative practitioners, content experts, and innovative thinkers from all over the world to explore how uncovering and acknowledging the truth can be used as a means of reconciliation.
-The deadline for applications has been extended to February 25, 2018, individuals, collaboratives, and collectives can apply here.
+From September 2018 through November 2019, SFAI will bring together 70 artists, creative practitioners, content experts, and innovative thinkers from all over the world to explore how uncovering and acknowledging the truth can be used as a means of reconciliation.

 SFAI believes that the process of truth-seeking and reconciliation are deeply creative acts that can bring individuals, communities, and nations together and heal our divisions to build a better world.
-In the open call for applications for the Truth & Reconciliation Thematic Residency, we seek creative projects, conversations, and processes by which the investigation of truth and steps toward meaningful reconciliation can occur.
-We also seek to broaden the residency experience and increase collective knowledge by bringing together in community at SFAI artists from all disciplines alongside other innovators in disciplines such as architecture, planning, policy, education, science, health, law, and activism.
+In the open call for applications for the Truth & Reconciliation Thematic Residency, we sought out creative projects, conversations, and processes by which the investigation of truth and steps toward meaningful reconciliation can occur.
+We also sought to broaden the residency experience and increase collective knowledge by bringing together artists from all disciplines alongside other innovators in disciplines such as architecture, planning, policy, education, science, health, law, and activism.

 Through our Truth & Reconciliation Theme, we ask: